-Next the team uses the Silta Score, developed internally, to score the risk and the ESG impact of the project.
-A number of metrics come in to play here, including financial metrics, debt service coverage ratio (DSCR), and the UN’s Sustainable Development Goals (SDGs) which will be adopted to assess the ESG impact of the project.
+The team uses the Silta Score, developed internally, to score the risk and the ESG impact of the project.
+A number of metrics come into play here, including financial metrics, debt service coverage ratio (DSCR), and the UN’s Sustainable Development Goals (SDGs) which will be adopted to assess the ESG impact of the project.

-In practice, a borrower applies to Silta for financing and uploads the required documentation.
+In practice, a borrower applies to Silta for inclusion in the marketplace and uploads the required documentation.
 This can include a feasibility study, a business plan, a financial model, and more.
 Silta checks that the eligibility criteria are met (funding requirements, geography, sustainability, etc).
 If the application passes screening, then it is scored per the Silta Score methodology, and the data is added to the blockchain.
-Silta proposes an interest rate for the project in line with comparable projects (typically anywhere from 3-15%) and the project is added to the transaction pipeline in the Silta dApp.
+Silta proposes an interest rate for the project in line with comparable projects (typically anywhere from 3-15%) and the project is added to the transaction pipeline in the Silta Impact Marketplace.

 Why Did We Invest?